threewebcode/W3/blockchain/ethereum/client/lodestar.md

 The block producer may be either builder or the engine.
 The fork name is the key and the type is the value.
 The fork name is computed by the bracket operator.
 The main fields of the data types are important items for the consensus layer.
 The later the upgrade is, the more fields are added.

+The execution layer is a big design space.